Bojidar06/bojkos-thoughts/_posts/2022-03-06-The-Habits-Loop.markdown

 Trying to be this type of person and failing again and again fucking sucks.
 Again and again.
 Feeling like you're not progressing, instead you're circling in a loop.
 Seeing an old friend that has grown so much and is a strong-minded person and you feeling like a dumb fucking kid is depressing.

-Falling back to something you've been addicted to for years, and have been trying to quit it forever but kept failing.
+Falling back to something you've been addicted to for years, something you've been trying to quit for years but keep failing.
 It fucking feels like giving up on everything.

 <br>